dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 ## Next Steps

-Now that you have got the SDK integrated, you can choose to move forward in the following directions
+Now that you have integrated the SDK, you can choose to move forward in the following directions:

 1. Learn how to [Use in Framework](https://www.dynamsoft.com/barcode-reader/docs/web/programming/javascript/user-guide/use-in-framework.html)
 2. Check out the [Official Samples and Demo](https://www.dynamsoft.com/barcode-reader/docs/web/programming/javascript/samples-demos/index.html?ver=11.0.60)